 Although most of our dancing always has (and always will!) taken place around the pick of the country’s pubs, there have been many more diverse venues.
 These include the London Marathon, Royal Albert Hall, London Zoo, Blue Peter, cruise liners, farms, mountain peaks, Wembley Arena, Earls Court, Millennium Dome, Japanese and British television, carnivals, fetes, fairs and weddings.
 We have been joined in our dances by Frank Bruno, Vicki Michelle, Peter Duncan, policewomen, passers-by and innocent bystanders.

 Contrary to popular belief,money collected on tours is not spent behind the bar.
-Whilst money is required for day to day running costs, we have contributed over £16,100 to local charities.
-Mayday Hospital, Eldon Phab Club and St. Christopher’s Hospice have been particularly close to our hearts over the years.
+Whilst money is required for day to day running costs, we have contributed thousands of pounds to local charities including Mayday Hospital, Eldon Phab Club and St. Christopher’s Hospice .

 We dance for enjoyment more than tradition.
 It puts a smile on our faces and gives us an excuse to share a beer with good friends, young and old.
 It’s exercise that doesn’t feel like it.
 Above all – it’s fun!